nemosminer/NemosMiner/README.md

       4. Save Config
       5. Start

-      note: 2. you only need to change Username if you are using Miningpoolhub
+      note: 2. you only need to change Username if you are using Miningpoolhub or ProHashing

      Algorithm selection / removal